cronvel/kung-fig/doc/KFG.md

 * `<Regex>`, `<regex>`, `<RegExp>`, `<Regexp>`, `<regexp>`: construct a RegExp object from a string of the form `/<regexp>/<flag>`
   E.g.: `<RegExp> /hello/i`

+### Tag proxies

+Proxy mode:

+* `parent`: the tag use the same proxy than its closest parent tag
+* `local`: the tag has its own proxy
+* `parentLink`: the tag has its own proxy, but the `__parent` property on its proxy is a reference to its closest parent tag
+* `inherit`: the tag has its own proxy, but it inherit from its closest parent tag